Operations

 Digital Resources: Sugarloaf introduced our interactive trail map in November 2018; since that season, we have ordered 10,000 fewer copies of the trail map each year.
 Additionally, we were able to stop printing the daily grooming map, which saves about 3500 11x17” sheets of paper per season!

-Hotel Room Thermostats: The current thermoset system allows guests to set a comfortable temperature setting while they are in the room, but then resets the temperature each day at 10:00 am.
+Hotel Rooms: The current thermoset system allows guests to set a comfortable temperature setting while they are in the room, but then resets the temperature each day at 10:00 am.
 This temperature control system ensures that rooms are not maintaining a high temperature for many days.
+Reusable PathWater bottles are available for guests to ensure they have a container to use for refilling.
+Both the K-cups and the bars of soap are recycled through mail-in programs.
+The liquid bath products are purchased in bulk and the bottles are refilled.
+Each room is outfitted with a recycling bin and energy efficiency reminders such as shut off the lights and reuse your bath towels.

-Ozone Laundry: Sugarloaf Hotel utilizes an ozone laundry system to cut back on water usage, eliminate, and reduce chemical waste as well as the need for hot water.
+Ozone Laundry: Sugarloaf Hotel utilizes an ozone laundry system to cut back on water usage, eliminate, and reduce chemical waste and the need for hot water.
 Any wastewater that is produced is much cleaner and contains fewer contaminants than traditional wash processes.

 Recycling Engine and Hydraulic Oils: In our maintenance shop, we take extra care to make sure the fuels we use are used to their full potential.
 For example, we recycle used engine oils and hydraulic fluids in a specialized furnace that can then use these liquids to create a heat source, extending their life long after their traditional use is exhausted.